joneshf/joneshf.github.io/_posts/2015-12-31-Comonads-Monoids-and-Trees.md

 While it is fine to have a boolean specific version, it breaks the `Functor` and `Extend` implementations we just wrote if we force the annotation to be a boolean.
-A `Functor` cannot work over a specific data type, it must work with every data type.
+A `Functor` cannot work over a specific data type, it must work with every data type--similarly for `Extend`.

 ## Foldable